-Biden to survey Ida’s storm damage in Louisiana on Friday
+Biden to detail storm response, survey damage in Louisiana

-WASHINGTON (AP) — President Joe Biden will visit Louisiana on Friday to survey the aftermath of Hurricane Ida and speak with local and state leaders, the White House said.
-Biden will also deliver a speech Thursday outlining his administration’s response to the storm.
+WASHINGTON (AP) — President Joe Biden on Thursday will detail his administration’s response to Hurricane Ida, which knocked out power and wreaked havoc along the Gulf Coast before causing deadly flooding and tornadoes in the Northeast.
+And he is set to visit Louisiana on Friday to survey some of the damage.

 Ida was the fifth most powerful storm to strike the U.S. when it hit Louisiana on Sunday with maximum winds of 150 mph (240 kph), likely causing tens of billions of dollars in flood, wind and other damage, including to the electrical grid.
+The storm’s remnants dropped devastating rainfall across parts of Maryland, Pennsylvania, New York and New Jersey on Wednesday, killing at least eight people and causing significant disruption to major population centers.

-More than 1 million homes and businesses in Louisiana and Mississippi were without power after Ida toppled a major transmission tower and knocked out thousands of miles of lines and hundreds of substations.
-New Orleans was plunged into total darkness at one point; power began returning to the city on Wednesday.
+More than 1 million homes and businesses in Louisiana and Mississippi remained without power after Ida toppled a major transmission tower and knocked out thousands of miles of lines and hundreds of substations.
+New Orleans was plunged into total darkness; power began returning to parts of the city on Wednesday.

 White House press secretary Jen Psaki said Biden “absolutely would not” visit Louisiana if his presence would take away from relief efforts.